 Before we got out to hike around, we drove the entire Rim Drive.
 The road goes all the way around the lake, and no it doesn’t all look the same.
 I had the chance to see the crater from different vantage points and it also gave me an idea of where I did want to get out and hike.

 We first got out at Rim Village/ Lodge to hit up the gift shop.
 (I collect patches to put inside my 4Runner on the headliner)

-The Lodge is pretty neat to take a peak in.
+The Lodge is pretty neat to take a peek in.
 It has that old rustic wilderness vibe inside and out.
-We are talking plaid curtains, stone work, and wood furniture everywhere.
+We are talking plaid curtains, stonework, and wood furniture everywhere.
 I almost felt guilty I wasn’t wearing my flannel shirt at the time.

 We walked around through the lobby to the back patio which offers rocking chairs and a grand view of the lake.
-Would’ve been that perfect scene to rock in the chairs drinking hot chocolate, talking about the good ol’ days.
+It would’ve been that perfect scene to rock in the chairs drinking hot chocolate, talking about the good ol’ days.